 Cultural perspectives unlock personal growth.

 Yeah, that’s important, for sure.
-The big thing though is saying that you’ve lived your life fulfilled with the perspective of seeing the lens from other people’s eyes.
+The big thing, though, is saying that you’ve lived your life fulfilled with the perspective of seeing the lens from other people’s eyes.

 We get one opportunity to live the life we want to live.
 If you can say that you’ve done so by absorbing, living, and breathing at least a few other cultures in your lifetime — that’s an absolute win in my book.

-Moving abroad can help an individual grow and challenge themselves, learn new skills, gain self-confidence, and develop a new perspective on the world.
+Moving abroad can help individuals grow and challenge themselves, learn new skills, gain self-confidence, and develop a new perspective on the world.
 It can also help to open their eyes to different cultures and ways of living, as well as enable them to meet new people from all walks of life.